-Southern New Hampshire University offers more than 150 affordable and comprehensive bachelor's degrees online and on campus to fit your busy schedule and your goals.
+Southern New Hampshire University offers more than 150 affordable and comprehensive online bachelor's degrees and on campus majors to fit your busy schedule and your goals.
 That number continues to grow every year as we work with subject matter experts to create innovative, career-focused courses and programs.

 Higher education is constantly changing to meet the needs of modern students.
 SNHU is leading the charge by bringing affordable, accessible education to everyone.

 People today are earning bachelor’s degrees at increasing rates.
 The U.S. Census Bureau notes that the between 2000 and 2018 the percentage of adults age 25 and older who had completed a bachelor's degree or higher increased by 9 percentage points, from 25.6% to 35%.*

 As organizations increasingly demand qualified candidates, job seekers have turned to higher education to outshine the competition.
 A bachelor’s degree can help you get your foot in the door and be strongly considered for your dream position; the skills you acquire in your program are what can help you secure the job offer.

 Earning your bachelor’s degree can make financial sense.
 Comparing median weekly earnings, a bachelor’s degree could bump up your paycheck by almost 65% – an amount that makes your undergraduate program a smart investment beyond a high school diploma.
 Even when compared to an associate degree, median weekly earnings increase 40% for bachelor’s degree holders.**

 When Janna Goraya ’17 earned her bachelor’s in accounting from SNHU, her paycheck jumped: “I am now in a job I love, have doubled my salary from where I was when I started this journey and have a sense of accomplishment I haven’t felt in a long time.”
 Her next goal?
 An even higher-paying chief financial officer position.